Scientist Supreme

-The Scientist Supreme is a name of several characters appearing in American comic books published by Marvel Comics.
+The Scientist Supreme is the name of several characters appearing in American comic books published by Marvel Comics.

 Description

-The Scientist Supreme is often described to be the top leader of A.I.M., and can also be described to be the scientific counterpart to Earth's Sorcerer Supreme.
+The Scientist Supreme is often depicted as the leader of A.I.M. and can also be described as the scientific counterpart to Earth's Sorcerer Supreme.

 Known versions

 Lyle Getz

 Lyle Getz was the first individual to use the Scientist Supreme alias within A.I.M.
-He spearheaded and supervised the experiment of MODOK before being killed by the latter.
+He spearheaded and supervised the experiment of MODOK, who later kills him.

-Victor Conrad

-Victor Conrad was the second individual to use the Scientist Supreme persona within A.I.M.
-He succeeded in duplicating the Super-Soldier Serum behind Captain America for himself and was a physically perfect human being calling himself Victorius, he first attempted to take over A.I.M. but failed to do so.
-As the leader of the Cult of Entropy, he created Jude the Entropic Man as a means of spreading destruction.
-However, he had to deal with his rebellious creation, resulting in the former two transformed into a form of radiant crystal by the Cosmic Cube.

 George Clinton

 George Clinton was the third individual to use the Scientist Supreme persona within A.I.M.
-He provided the Red Skull, Arnim Zola and the Hate-Monger with a restored version of the Cosmic Cube, but he gets his mind drained (along with many others) by the supervillains as a power source for the very device that he helped restore.
+He provided the Red Skull, Arnim Zola and the Hate-Monger with a restored version of the Cosmic Cube, but has his mind drained as a power source for the Cosmic Cube.

 Valdemar Tykkio

 Valdemar Tykkio was the fourth individual to use the Scientist Supreme persona within A.I.M.
 Valdemar had occasional encounters with Iron Man while dealing with his brother Yorgon Tykkio trying to take his coveted position.
 Tykkio later had a deal with Hydra to eliminate Madame Masque, resulting in a confrontation with Iron Man and the Hulk.